edaucohe/perfect_numbers/README.md

     for iterated_number in range(2, int(square_root_number) + 1):
         if (number % iterated_number) == 0:

-If condition is True, that means there is another number between 1 and the number we are evaluating and which divides our number.
-If not, the number we are evaluating is a prime number.
+If condition is True, that means there is another number between 1 and the number that we are evaluating, and which divides our number.
+If not, the number that we are evaluating is a prime number.

 This part of script implies a square root complexity O(n^1/2), that is a complexity smaller than a linear O(n).